 - Heat oil in a pan or a kadai for deep frying.

-- Add salt, green chilies, cilantro, ginger garlic paste and mix well.
+- To thawed corn, add salt, green chilies, cilantro, ginger garlic paste and mix well.

 - Add rice flour to bind all the ingredients together.

-- Add 1 ½ to 2 tbsp water to make the batter.
+- Add 1 ½ to 2 tablespoon water to make the batter.
 I took the above picture before adding water.

 - Once oil is hot, reduce the heat to medium.
 Using a spoon, drop the batter into hot oil and fry until golden brown.
 I fried them in two batches.